lasselukkari/DuinoDCX/README.md

 ## Support
 The project is free software and there is no official support.

-If you need help or have a feature request please [create an issue](https://github.com/lasselukkari/DuinoDCX/issues/new/choose) rather than sending email to me directly.
+If you need help or have a feature request please [create an issue](https://github.com/lasselukkari/DuinoDCX/issues/new/choose).

 ## Demo
 http://duinodcx.herokuapp.com/